Skip to main content

 Legal documents and contract signing on a professional desk

 Using a virtual address for business registration is legal in all 50 U.S. states, but the rules aren't uniform.
 Each state has different requirements for principal office addresses, registered agents, and tax nexus.
-Below is what every founder should verify before choosing a virtual address for their LLC.
+Here's what to check before you choose a virtual address for your LLC.

 The Fundamental Rule: A Street Address is Required

 Every state requires a physical street address for LLC and corporation filings.
 P.O.
-Boxes are universally rejected.
-A virtual office address at a Commercial Mail Receiving Agency (CMRA) qualifies as a physical street address in every state, because it corresponds to a real, physical location.
+Boxes are rejected for the LLC principal office and registered agent designations in nearly every state.
+A US street address from a virtual office provider generally qualifies as a physical street address because it corresponds to an actual building, not a mailbox.
+State-level acceptance can still vary, particularly when the address is used for the registered agent role.

 The key distinction is between a 'principal office address', where your business operates, and a 'registered agent address', where legal documents are served.
 Virtual addresses work well for the former, but registered agents have stricter requirements.